-- 1st offense:

-- Advising with your teacher

-- Must redo and submit assignment with a penalty for late submission
+- 1st offense: - You must have an advising session with your teacher. - You must redo and submit assignment with a penalty for late submission. - 2nd offense - You must have an advising session with your teacher.

-- 2nd offense:

-- Advising with your teacher

-- Must redo and submit assignment with a 5% penalty (in addition to any penalties for late submission)
+- You must redo and submit assignment with a 5% penalty (in addition to any penalties for late submission).

-3rd offense:
+• 3rd offense:

-- Advising with your teacher - Must redo and submit assignment with a 10% penalty (in addition to any penalties for late submission)
+- You must have an advising session with your teacher. - You must redo and submit assignment with a 10% penalty (in addition to any penalties for late submission).